-Although not required of the source, PSE also conducted modeling on their criteria pollutant emissions as well, to determine if they were below the appropriate national ambient air quality standards (NAAQS) and Washington Ambient Air Quality Standards (WAAQS).
+PSE conducted modeling on their criteria pollutant emissions as well, to determine if they were below the appropriate national ambient air quality standards (NAAQS) and Washington Ambient Air Quality Standards (WAAQS).
 The meteorological data discussed above was the same for this modeling analysis.
-The results of the model show predicted ambient concentration from the proposed project emissions are at or below the threshold values and acceptable source impact level (ASIL) for all pollutants.
+The results of the model show predicted ambient concentration from the proposed project emissions were either at or below the threshold values found in WAC 173-400-113 Table 4a.
+This rule provides one method by which minor sources such as this source, can show that they do not cause or contribute to an exceedance of the NAAQS by meeting the values in Table 4a.
+However, other methods are also allowed to show that a new source doesn't cause or contribute to an exceedance of the NAAQS.